We may earn a commission if you make a purchase through the links on our website.

 Nagios Open NMS Software

 Nagios is one of those programs that is an absolute rose but definitely has its thorns.
-It's an older software, meaning it's tried and true – it's extremely fast and incredibly reliable, but the learning curve for newcomers can easily be prohibitive.
+It's older software, meaning it's tried and true – it's extremely fast and incredibly reliable, but the learning curve for newcomers can easily be prohibitive.

 Key Features:

-It is similar to some other offerings in that it is immensely flexible – Nagios can track, monitor, and follow trends of almost any data that can be gathered from a network environment, and it's that same flexibility and wide-open capabilities that are both its strength and it's main drawback.
+It is similar to some other offerings in that it is immensely flexible.
+Nagios can track, monitor, and follow trends of almost any data that can be gathered from a network environment, and it's that same flexibility and wide-open capabilities that are both its strength and it's main drawback.

 Pros: